 Clinicians should be knowledgeable about congenital LCMV infection and its significance.
-In cases where chorioretinitis and fetal hydrocephalus remain unresolved, it is crucial to consider the possibility of congenital LCMV infection 90.
-Exposure to rodents of the mother during pregnancy is a risk factor that significantly raises the chances of contracting LCMV infection and subsequent transplacental transmission of the virus 9.
-A definitive diagnosis can be made by identifying the virus through serological analysis or direct evidence, such as discovering the virus through isolation or detecting LCMV RNA in fetal or maternal samples 9,10.
-A positive PCR result and sequenced confirmation are considered direct evidence of the presence of LCMV 7,91.
-Comprehensive ultrasonography may be performed when ultrasonographic indicators of infection are present to detect potential abnormalities associated with conventional congenital infections 32.
-If the initial assessments yield negative results, testing for LCMV is necessary on fetal and maternal serum samples 32.

-The diagnosis of congenital LCMV infection in infants can be challenging.
-Most babies born with this condition do not carry the infectious virus at birth9.
-Therefore, the diagnosis should be confirmed through serological tests, further complicated by transplacentally transferred maternal IgG antibodies.
+In cases where chorioretinitis and fetal hydrocephalus remain unresolved, it is crucial to consider the possibility of congenital LCMV infection90.
+Exposure to rodents of the mother during pregnancy is a risk factor that significantly raises the chances of contracting LCMV infection and subsequent transplacental transmission of the virus9.
+A definitive diagnosis can be made by identifying the virus through serological analysis or direct evidence, such as discovering the virus through isolation or detecting LCMV RNA in fetal or maternal samples^{9,10}.
+A positive PCR result and sequenced confirmation are considered direct evidence of the presence of LCMV^{7,91}.
+Comprehensive performed ultrasonography may be when ultrasonographic indicators of infection are present to associated detect potential abnormalities with conventional congenital infections32.
+If the initial assessments yield negative results, testing for LCMV is necessary on fetal and maternal serum samples32 The diagnosis of congenital LCMV infection in infants can be challenging.
+Most babies with this condition do not carry the infectious virus at birth9.
+Therefore, the diagnosis should be confirmed through serological further complicated tests. which are by transplacentally transferred maternal IgG antibodies.
 As a result, serologic assessments for LCMV need to comprise both IgM and IgG titers on both infant and maternal serum samples^{9,90}.
 Although the indirect immunofluorescence assay has been utilized to validate the diagnosis, other techniques, such as enzyme-linked immunosorbent assay (ELISA) and polymerase chain reaction (PCR), have also helped diagnose LCMV.